 These networks will enable the collection of data required for accurately identifying clinical needs and coming up with ideas for developing effective new antibacterial treatment options.
 Importantly, the networks will form the backbone for all clinical studies within the wider ND4BB program.

 - provide a large network for rapid evaluation of novel treatment strategies;

 - generate innovative trial designs to facilitate the registration of novel antibacterial agents;

-- Suvratoxumab (formerly MEDI4893) is a monoclonal antibody from MedImmune, the global biologics research and development arm of AstraZeneca, that could protect mechanically ventilated patients against infections with Staphylococcus aureus, preventing bacterial toxins from damaging their organs and tissues;
+- Suvratoxumab (formerly MEDI4893) is a monoclonal antibody from AstraZeneca, that could protect mechanically ventilated patients against infections with Staphylococcus aureus, preventing bacterial toxins from damaging their organs and tissues;

 - Da Volterra’s DAV132 is a promising new therapeutic agent for the prevention of serious Clostridium difficile infections.
 In the ANTICIPATE study, it is tested for safety and pharmacokinetics.
 In essence, it adsorbs small molecules such as antibiotics, preventing bacteria present in the gut from harming the patient;